This post may contain affiliate links. Please see my disclosure for more details!

 I use a large metal scraper to create the crisp white outside edge of the cake – and a turntable.
 These tools are a must to get the best affect on the bake!
 You can smooth it around to perfection.
 Top tip though, you can run the metal scraper under the hot tap for a while, dry it off quickly, and then smooth around the cake one more time to get the best finish.

 For the smashed glass… I used clear sweets!
 These were a tad harder to find in my local supermarkets as I thought they may be… why is there a shortage?!
 But in the end, clear mint sweets won.
 I didn’t want to use coloured hard sweets as I wanted it to look as ‘smashed glass’ like as possible.

 It may sound a weird to those of you who have never done this method before – but you honestly just get the solid clear sweets, crush them (I used a pestle and mortar) and sprinkle them onto a lined baking tray – making sure it’s an even coverage of crushed sweet.
 Then, in the oven for 5 minutes until melted, and leave it to cool.

 I used the end of a rolling pin to very lightly tap in the middle of the hardened melted sweets, and it created the shards!
 Obviously though, these can actually be quite sharp… so be careful guys!

 For the ‘blood’ I used white chocolate ganache, which I coloured red.
 I used the same red food colouring that I used in the buttercream earlier on which made it much easier – and the white chocolate ganache had a simple measurements.
 If you find your ganache is a little thick, add a smidge more double cream.

-I carefully piped some of the red ganache onto the cake around where the glass was inserted in – and then carefully dripped it down the side of the cake – I then got a pastry brush, added a little red ganache, and flicked the end until it left ‘splatter’ marks.
+I carefully piped some of the red ganache onto the bloody halloween cake around where the glass was inserted in – and then carefully dripped it down the side of the cake – I then got a pastry brush, added a little red ganache, and flicked the end until it left ‘splatter’ marks.